pangtodd/RussellSite2/books/judgeDredd.md

 quote: The Oregonian
 ---

-Is there a comic writer working today who is more adept at sociopolitical commentary than Mark Russell? ...Dredd at his Dredd-iest.
+"Is there a comic writer working today who is more adept at sociopolitical commentary than Mark Russell? ...Dredd at his Dredd-iest."